Gyarbij/xknow_infosec/M365D_tables.md

 | **AntivirusDetection** | Windows Defender Antivirus detected a threat.
 | **AntivirusEmergencyUpdatesInstalled** | Emergency security intelligence updates for Windows Defender Antivirus were applied.
 | **AntivirusError** | Windows Defender Antivirus encountered an error while taking action on malware or a potentially unwanted application.
-| **AntivirusMalwareActionFailed** | "Windows Defender Antivirus attempted to take action on malware or a potentially unwanted application but the action failed."
+| **AntivirusMalwareActionFailed** | Windows Defender Antivirus attempted to take action on malware or a potentially unwanted application but the action failed.
-| **AntivirusMalwareBlocked** | "Windows Defender Antivirus blocked files or activity involving malware potentially unwanted applications or suspicious behavior."
+| **AntivirusMalwareBlocked** | Windows Defender Antivirus blocked files or activity involving malware potentially unwanted applications or suspicious behavior.
 | **AntivirusScanCancelled** | A Windows Defender Antivirus scan was cancelled.
 | **AntivirusScanCompleted** | A Windows Defender Antivirus scan completed successfully.
 | **AntivirusScanFailed** | A Windows Defender Antivirus scan did not complete successfully.
+| **AntivirusTroubleshootModeEvent** | The troubleshooting mode in Microsoft Defender Antivirus was used.
 | **AppControlAppInstallationAudited** | Application control detected the installation of an untrusted app.
 | **AppControlAppInstallationBlocked** | Application control blocked the installation of an untrusted app.
+| **AppControlCIScriptAudited** | A script or MSI file generated by Windows LockDown Policy was audited.
+| **AppControlCIScriptBlocked** | A script or MSI file generated by Windows LockDown Policy was blocked.
 | **AppControlCodeIntegrityDriverRevoked** | Application control found a driver with a revoked certificate.
 | **AppControlCodeIntegrityImageAudited** | Application control detected an executable file that violated code integrity policies.
 | **AppControlCodeIntegrityImageRevoked** | Application control found an executable file with a revoked certificate.
+| **AppControlCodeIntegrityOriginAllowed** | Application control allowed a file due to its good reputation (ISG) or installation source (managed installer).
+| **AppControlCodeIntegrityOriginAudited** | Application control would have blocked a file due to its bad reputation (ISG) or installation source (managed installer) if the policy was enforced.
+| **AppControlCodeIntegrityOriginBlocked** | Application control blocked a file due to its bad reputation (ISG) or installation source (managed installer).
 | **AppControlCodeIntegrityPolicyAudited** | Application control detected a code integrity policy violation.
 | **AppControlCodeIntegrityPolicyBlocked** | Application control blocked a code integrity policy violation.
+| **AppControlCodeIntegrityPolicyLoaded** | An application control code integrity policy was loaded.
+| **AppControlCodeIntegritySigningInformation** | Application control signing information was generated.
 | **AppControlExecutableAudited** | Application control detected the use of an untrusted executable.
 | **AppControlExecutableBlocked** | Application control blocked the use of an untrusted executable.
 | **AppControlPackagedAppAudited** | Application control detected the use of an untrusted packaged app.
 | **AppControlPackagedAppBlocked** | Application control blocked the installation of an untrusted packaged app.
+| **AppControlPolicyApplied** | An application control policy was applied to the device.
 | **AppControlScriptAudited** | Application control detected the use of an untrusted script.
 | **AppControlScriptBlocked** | Application control blocked the use of an untrusted script.
 | **AppGuardBrowseToUrl** | A URL was accessed from within an application guard container.